HelenKing029/MarsRoverSDK/README.md

 # Mars Rover SDK
-In this SDK you can choose from different Rovers, Cameras and Sol numbers to return different images and information from the Rovers.
+In this SDK you can choose from different Rovers, Cameras and Sol numbers (mission numbers) to return different images and information from the Rovers.

 ## Getting Started